carlosp1604/video-tube-cheems/README.md

 #### Responses
-The next body will be returned if everything is ok.
+The following body will be returned if everything is ok.

 ```
 {